 New Hampshire welcomes snowmobile and Off-Highway Recreational Vehicle riders to responsibly enjoy our extensive trail systems.
-More than 7,000 miles of snowmobile trails and 1,300 miles of OHRV trails crisscross our beautiful state, offering scenic vistas of mountains, lakes and charming New England villages.
-Whether you are touring by snowmobile or hitting the trail on your ATV, UTV or trail bike, you can look forward to good times with friends and family in New Hampshire’s great outdoors.
+More than 7,000 miles of snowmobile trails and 1,300 miles of OHRV trails crisscross our beautiful state.
+Come see the picturesque landscape, from mountains, lakes, and rivers to forests, fields, and scenic villages.
+Whether you are touring by snowmobile or hitting the trail on your ATV, UTV, or trail bike, New Hampshire has much to offer you and your family and friends.

 NH Fish and Game Department

 As the guardian of the state’s fish, wildlife and marine resources, the New Hampshire Fish and Game Department works in partnership with the public to: